 Left: Andre serves Edna her meal of fried chicken.
 Right: My Ortega burger is ready to eat, and it smells delicious.
 If you're eating at Bagdad Cafe, you know all of the food is delicious!

-Left: Jerry snaps a photo of Sharlene and I, as we're ready to devour our delicious lunch.
+Left: Gerry snaps a photo of Sharlene and I, as we're ready to devour our delicious lunch.
 Right: Andre is good at photography, as she perfectly snaps our photo, taken behind the counter at Bagdad Cafe.

 Sharlene ordered a clubhouse sandwich, Edna ordered a fried chicken lunch, and Jerry and I each ordered small, Ortega burgers.
 We enjoyed a wonderful lunch in the desert, and enjoyed very friendly conversation with the friendly co-owner and hard worker, Andre.